The Cheapest New Cars of 2023

 While this makes sense from a business perspective, it’s not a good sign for the future for those who like inexpensive vehicles.

-It’s also worth noting a shout out to 3 electric vehicles that could make this list provided they (and the buyer) are fully eligible at the date of purchase for the full $7,500 federal Clean Vehicle Tax Credit that was authorized in the Inflation Reduction Act of 2022.
+It’s also worth pointing out 2 electric vehicles that could make this list provided they (and the buyer) are fully eligible at the date of purchase for up to the full $7,500 federal Clean Vehicle Tax Credit that was authorized in the Inflation Reduction Act and confirmed for 2024:

-Here are the top 10 cheapest new cars of 2023.
+Here are the top 10 cheapest new cars of 2024 in the United States.
 Which would you choose, if you were going to buy a new car right now?

-• Base Automatic Transmission model: Subaru Impreza, Base 4-Door Sedan
+• Base Automatic Transmission model: Toyota Corolla LE, 4-Door Sedan

 • MSRP: $22,115